Saturday, August 01, 2009

 She rose and met me across the room.
 We kissed and caressed each other.

-The scent of Victoria’s Secret lotion on her soft skin soothed my tired mind and body.
+The sweet scent of Victoria’s Secret lotion on her soft skin soothed my tired mind and body.

 We made love in the carpeted floor until we fall asleep.